pymc-devs/pymc/docs/source/contributing/review_pr_pymc_examples.md

 For the time being (while we rerun and update the docs to new formatting) you should not accept any of the following without a very good reason.
-They are very specific and you should be part of the PR scope even if the PR author didn't intend to originally.
-Think of this a CI breaking.
+They are very specific and should be part of the PR scope even if the PR author didn't intend to originally.
+Think of this as CI breaking.

 * URLs pointing to PyMC/ArviZ/Aesara docs
 * No post directive or no MyST target at the top of the notebook.
 * No watermark (this is already CI breaking but is still included here for full context)

-In general check that the style described in {ref}`jupyter_style` is followed.
+* In general check that the style described in {ref}`jupyter_style` is followed.

 ## 5. Check CI
 * CI in pymc-examples is very specific and has never had a false failure yet.
 * What it does however is skipping some files from given checks!
 Make sure to check the file is not excluded from CI when reviewing.

+## Checklist
+This might be moved to a comment added by a bot to every new PR, see [pymc-examples#288](https://github.com/pymc-devs/pymc-examples/issues/288)

+* Check PR description for clarity and links to relevant issues
+* Define scope of review
+* Leave actionable comments with rationale
+* Check code, outputs and supporting text in ReviewNB
+* Check styling and rendering in readthedocs preview and MyST notebook representation
+* Check there are:
+  - **No** URLs pointing to PyMC/Aesara/ArviZ docs
+  - A post directive with tags and categories and MyST target at the top of the notebook
+  - A watermark with all relevant libraries for reproducibility at the bottom of the notebook
+* Check CI is passing
+* Proofread changes (once no significant rewriting is needed)